 The photography of photojournalism is an expository photography.
 It is the art of reportage or documentary photography as it relates to newspapers and journal reporting.
 The purpose of this course is to tie the department offerings to the Communication Arts department with which it is cross-listed.
-Offered at least once in two years.
+Offered when there is sufficient interest.

-Prerequisite: ART 140 or CORE 121
+Prerequisite: ART 140 or CORE 123